Study English in the USA at

 ** Student services fee includes: technology fee, campus health services, and express mailing of visa documents.

 *** Residence halls and meal fees are approximate and vary depending single or double occupancy.
+Fees are charged per semester.
 Students will pay Residence hall fees after arrival.

-**** Average cost per month is $126.
-Students must enroll in SFU health insurance throughout the duration of their studies.
+**** Students must enroll in SFU health insurance throughout the duration of their studies.
+Fee above is subject to change.

 Financial Documentation for F-1 Visa Students